Best Homemade DIY Flaxseed Gel Recipe

 What is Flaxseed Gel?

-Flax Seeds are rich in Omega-3 Fatty Acids, naturally enriched with Vitamin E, Copper Magnesium, Folate, Vitamin B-6, Zinc, Potassium, and its Lignan properties can help to improve hair growth.
+Flax Seeds are rich in Omega-3 Fatty Acids, naturally enriched with Vitamin E, Copper Magnesium, Folate, Vitamin B-6, Zinc, Potassium, and lignans which can help to improve hair growth.

 How long do I boil Flaxseed Gel?

 You can boil Flaxseed Gel based on the desired thickness of the gel and based on your ratio of seeds to water.

 For example, I recommend 1/4 cup of Flaxseeds per 14 ounces of water.
 For an easy to strain gel, boil for 5 - 7 minutes.